Higher solutions of Hitchin's self-duality equations: Higher solutions of the self-duality equations

-where $A^T$ means the transpose of the matrix $A$. \begin{definition} Let $ M$ be a compact Riemann surface, and $U\subset M$ be an open dense subset.
+\begin{definition} Let $ M$ be a compact Riemann surface, and $U\subset M$ be an open dense subset.
 Let $(\nabla,\Phi,h)$ be a solution of the self-duality equations on $U$.
-We say that the solution converges to $\infty$ for $p\to\partial U$ if the corresponding equivariant map $H$ converges to the boundary of $\mathbb H^3$.\end{definition} \begin{remark} The above convergence is well-defined, since going to the boundary of $\mathbb H^3$ is invariant under the action of $\SL(2,\C).$ With respect to the matrix model the condition just means that the operator norm (with respect to the standard hermitian metric on $\C^2$) of the matrix $H$ goes to $\infty$ as $p\to\partial U$. \end{remark} There is a further useful description of $\mathbb H^3$ (see also \cite[Chapter 2]{BaBo}): consider a totally geodesic 2-sphere in the 3-sphere $S^2\subset S^3.$ The complement $S^3\setminus S^2$ consists of two $3$-dimensional hemispheres, and each of them can be equipped with the hyperbolic metric.
+We say that the solution converges to $\infty$ for $p\to\partial U$ if the corresponding equivariant map $H$ converges to the boundary of $\mathbb H^3$.\end{definition} \begin{remark} This definition is well-defined, since going to the boundary of $\mathbb H^3$ is invariant under the action of $\SL(2,\C).$ With respect to the matrix model the condition just means that the operator norm (with respect to the standard hermitian metric on $\C^2$) of the matrix $H$ goes to $\infty$ as $p\to\partial U$. \end{remark} There is a further useful description of $\mathbb H^3$ (see also \cite[$\S$ 2]{BaBo}): consider a totally geodesic 2-sphere in the 3-sphere $S^2\subset S^3.$ The complement $S^3\setminus S^2$ consists of two $3$-dimensional hemispheres, and each of them can be equipped with the hyperbolic metric.
 For explicit computations we use the stereographic projection of $S^3$ determined by a point $p\in S^2\subset S^3$ such that $S^2\setminus\{p\}$ is mapped to $\R^2\times\{0\}.$ The hyperbolic metric on the two (3-dimensional) half planes is then given by

 The isometry between the matrix and the half-plane model is given by